-- 6.2.
-The masonry specification should properly define all cleaning and detailing of new masonry prior to block filler and painting work.
-This work is not the responsibility of the painting contractor and should not be incorporated into the painting specification. - 6.3.
-The result of any particular level of block filler will vary due to the fact that concrete masonry units vary greatly in profile depth and porosity.
-If additional filling is required to achieve a consistent visual appearance due to uneven porosity of the block and is approved by the coating manufacturer, then the painting contractor is entitled to compensation for any additional costs incurred.
-The filling of holes is not the responsibility of the painting contractor and should be pointed up by others prior to the application of block filler. - 6.4.
-Proper specification of masonry materials, such as requiring graded aggregates to minimize masonry porosity, is required to achieve the best appearance and performance of the block filler and paint system specified.
-This standard outlines procedures for on-site determination and approval of achievable quality from specified paint and coating systems applied to paint grade smooth face concrete masonry units. - 6.5.
-This standard is a nationally recognized consensus document for the painting and decorating industry's work practices.
+- 6.2 The masonry specification should properly define all cleaning and detailing of new masonry prior to block filler and painting work.
+Unless specified otherwise, this work is not the responsibility of the Painting Contractor. - 6.3 The result of any particular level of block filler will vary due to the fact that concrete masonry units vary greatly in profile depth and porosity.
+The filling of holes is not the responsibility of the Painting Contractor and should be pointed up by others prior to the application of block filler. - 6.4 Proper specification of masonry materials, such as requiring graded aggregates to minimize masonry porosity, is required to achieve the best appearance and performance of the block filler and paint system specified.
+This Standard outlines procedures for on-site determination and approval of achievable quality from specified paint and coating systems applied to paint grade smooth face concrete masonry units. - 6.5 This Standard clarifies areas of responsibility.
+Improved communication reduces misunderstandings. - 6.6 This Standard is a nationally recognized consensus document for the painting and coating industry's work practices.